List of Mighty Morphin Power Rangers characters: Master Vile

 Vile later summoned his old ally Dischordia (a monster that uses dance to control her victims) to battle the Rangers, and she nearly succeeded in taking control of the Rangers' minds.
 Vile was foiled once again, as Dischordia met her end courtesy of Ninjor and the Shogun Ultrazord.

 Vile then summoned the Orb of Doom to the Earth, which he used to revert the Rangers to powerless children.
 He prevented Lord Zedd, Rita, Goldar, and Rito from destroying Angel Grove, revealing that he had more plans for the Earth.
 He sent a selection of monsters to invade the planet, led by his field general, Professor Longnose.
 When the invasion was thwarted by the Aquitian Rangers, Vile threw a tantrum and Rita reprimanded him for embarrassing her.
 Fed up, Vile fled back to his home galaxy, where he claimed "the bad guy always win".
 Zedd was overly happy to be rid off Vile to the point he actually kissed an annoyed Goldar.

 After being overthrown by the Machine Empire at the start of Power Rangers Zeo, Rita called her father and begged him to let them stay with him.
 Vile reluctantly agreed knowing that his daughter would be bringing "that husband of hers" and told them not to wake him when they arrive.
 Master Vile also stated that the Machine Empire was worse than he was.

 Master Vile appeared in the Power Rangers Zeo comic book, in which the forces of the Machine Empire attacked his planet looking for Lord Zedd, who was in possession of the Ninja Power Coin energies after he and Rita destroyed them in the television series.
 In the end, Master Vile handed the energies over to the Machine Empire despite the Rangers' attempts to stop the Machine Empire from getting them.
-The Power Coin energies subplot went unresolved and has since been deemed non-canon.
+The Power Coin energies plot went unresolved.

-Master Vile was last seen on the Cimmerian Planet, attending Dark Specter's conference.
-He was most likely purified (like his daughter) or destroyed by Zordon's Wave during the battles that succeeded the conference.
+In Power Rangers in Space, Master Vile was last seen on the Cimmerian Planet attending Dark Specter's conference.

 In the Power Rangers: Operation Overdrive episode "Once a Ranger", it is revealed that he has a grandson named Thrax.

-Vile was the first villain to receive the "semi-independent villain" position – a role which would later be filled by Louie Kaboom, Prince Gasket, General Havoc, Captain Mutiny, Mandilok, and some of the monsters in S.P.D.